Jean2208/MyWebsite/_posts/2024-18-05-iclean-htb.md

 We get the cookie.

 Let's see if we can get access to the dashboard with the cookie.
-With the intercept on inside burp, navigate to /dashboard and add a Cookie header to the request.
+With the intercept turned on inside burp, navigate to /dashboard and add a Cookie header to the request.

 <div class="article-image">
   <img src="/assets/img/iclean/dashboardburp.png">